-This leading public law set is home to 30 juniors and 24 QCs.
-It offers two pupillages per year, each with an award of £60,000, and recruits outside the Pupillage Gateway.
-It has a strong reputation for high quality advice and representation, and boasts particular expertise in planning, land valuation, infrastructure, environmental, public law, licensing, religious liberty and ecclesiastical law and regulatory law.
-Planning makes up the majority of the work, and barristers may need to make site visits.
-Francis Taylor Building members have worked on cases involving everything from wind farms, mines, social housing and the controversial but ultimately never-to-be London Garden Bridge to Hinkley Point C nuclear power station.
+Francis Taylor Building is a leading planning and licensing law set.
+It is home to 55 members, of whom 23 are QCs including two associate and two academic members.
+It offers two pupillages per year, each with an award of £65,000.
+This set has a strong reputation in planning, land valuation, infrastructure, environmental, local government, licensing, religious liberty and ecclesiastical law and regulatory crime.
+Its members have worked on cases involving everything from wind farms, mines, social housing and the controversial, but ultimately never-to-be, London Garden Bridge.

 This set often takes on cases where the issue is the subject of a fiercely fought public campaign or will have an impact far beyond the parties involved.
 Recent examples include HS2, Heathrow Airport’s third runway and acting for the appellants in the Supreme Court challenge of the government’s voter ID plans.
 Jeremy Phillips QC assisted the Manchester Arena Inquiry and three members were involved in the public inquiry of the United Kingdom Holocaust Memorial, which secured planning permission to be located next to the Houses of Parliament.
 Clients include nightclubs, festival organisers, developers, local authorities and government bodies.
 With such a high calibre of work coming through its doors, is it any wonder one member tells us: “I have never been bored on a single day during the years I have worked at FTB”.